Coveting - the Hidden Sin

 We live in times where covetousness abounds, “This know also, that in the last days perilous times shall come.
 For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy,” (II Timothy 3:1-2).
 Many walk after their own lusts, “Knowing this first, that there shall come in the last days scoffers, walking after their own lusts,” (II Peter 3:3).

 The accumulation of large land holdings continues unabated.
 The same practice has also been extended whereby small family businesses have been taken over to form powerful multi-national conglomerates that monopolise major sectors of commerce.
-Under the guise of efficiency they amalgamate to cut cost by reducing staff, with a view to squeezing out competition and increasing profit margins.
+Under the guise of efficiency they amalgamate to cut costs by reducing staff, with a view to squeezing out competition and increasing profit margins.
 All this comes at a cost to the customer.
 Huge amounts are spent on advertising campaigns designed to prey upon the covetous nature of their customers.
 They offer credit and mortgages to help borrowers attain the homes, vehicles, appliances or travel they covet before they have the money to pay for them which ties them into a spiral of debt.

 Credit card debt is a major cause of anxiety that can lead to a host of health issues such as high blood pressure, decreased immunity and depression, which affects individual performance and increases absenteeism at work.
 It also results in increased bankruptcy, marriage breakups, drug dependence and suicide, which puts a strain on already struggling healthcare systems.

 Extreme poverty is a growing problem.
 The rich have amassed great business and property holdings to gain obscenely large fortunes at the expense of the poor.
 More than half the world’s wealth is owned by 1% of the population and a very disproportionate number of people live in extreme poverty as a consequence of covetous practices and behaviours.
 Many have taken advantage of the poor by forcing them into slavery.
-According to a number of sources it is estimated that between 45 and 47 million people are currently working for little or no pay and are controlled by threats, debt or violence.
+According to a number of sources it is estimated that between 45 and 47 million people in this world are currently working for little or no pay and are controlled by threats, debt or violence.

 The World Bank data shows that one in eight people in this world live on less than $1.90 a day and thousands die every day from poverty-related causes.
 Many politicians state that poverty is the biggest problem that faces society today but they will not acknowledge the cause which is greed, or covetousness.
 Nor will they do anything about it because of the powerful business interests that control the political scene.